Date(s) - 21 Aug 2014

 ASK THE EXPERTS

 The morning is a general session will cover the ins and outs of the SBIR/STTR process.
-In the afternoon, NIH and NSF experts will conduct one-on-one sessions with past and prospective applicants designed to improve their applications.
+In the afternoon, NIH experts will conduct one-on-one sessions with past and prospective applicants designed to improve their applications.

 Events will be held at Ventana in Oro Valley (Tucson) on August 20, 2014 and at the Flinn Foundation in Phoenix on August 21, 2014.